gregjacobs/Kevlar.js/README.md

 ### 0.9.1

 * Implemented nested 'related' (as opposed to 'embedded') Collections of a Model.
 The child Collection now synchronizes its Models with the server before the parent Model persists itself.
-  Note: This feature is not yet production ready however, as the parent model needs to be considered as changed for modifications to the parent model.

 ### 0.9